-Causes Of Burning Knee Pain
+Causes Of Burning and Stabbing Knee Pain

-Knee pain with burning sensation mostly points towards underlying nerve involvement, but there are various causes of burning knee pain.
-Burning sensations can be felt in the different regions of the knee which are the front, side, and back of the knee.
+Knee pain with burning or stabbing sensation often points towards underlying nerve involvement, but there are various causes.
+Burning sensations can be felt in the front, side, or back of the knee.
+The most common causes are discussed below:

 Patellofemoral Pain Syndrome (Chondromalacia Patella)

-Also known as runner’s knee, chondromalacia patella is a knee pain condition characterized by the softening of cartilage (inner side) of the patella (knee cap).
-Patellofemoral pain syndrome is commonly seen in athletes and is usually the outcome of overuse injuries.
+Also known as runner’s knee, this condition is characterized by the softening of cartilage on the inner side of the patella (knee cap).
+It is common in athletes and is usually the outcome of overuse injuries.
+The burning sensation is felt in the anterior region (front of the knee) and typically affects one leg.
+Research indicates an underlying neuropathic abnormality in PFPS that might explain the burning pain in the knee.

 Bursitis